kuan312/redis-tinyurl/README.md

 # TinyUrl with Redis

-This project demonstrates how to set up and interact with a TinyUrl service using Redis as the backend.
+This project is aimed to practice CRUD operations using Redis.
+It involves setting up and interacting with a TinyURL service, where Redis serves as the backend for storing these links.

 ## Setup Instructions